 While the principle of overload is important when engaging in resistance training, TTF for every set is not necessary to see gains in strength.
 It may be beneficial to max out at the last set, but maxing out at every single set is not necessary.

 3.)
 Is TTF in any way detrimental to an athlete?- IT DEPENDS

 Depending on the goal and length of the desired training regimen, training to failure can be beneficial or detrimental.
-Research suggests that performing repetitions to failure is favorable for improving muscular endurance, but due to a decrease in IGF-1, strength, power and hypertrophic gains are hindered (Izquierdo et al. 2006).
-TTF may be beneficial for strength/hypertrophy in the first 6 weeks of a program (strength gains mostly due to improvements in the neuromuscular system), but after that 6- week period it could be detrimental to strength, power and hypertrophy (Willardson et al. 2010).
+Research suggests that performing repetitions to failure is favorable for improving muscular endurance, but due to a decrease in IGF-1, strength, power, and hypertrophic gains are hindered (Izquierdo et al. 2006).
+TTF may be beneficial for strength/hypertrophy in the first 6 weeks of a program (strength gains mostly due to improvements in the neuromuscular system), but after that 6- week period it could be detrimental to strength, power, and possibly hypertrophy (Willardson et al. 2010).

 Overall, research suggests that TTF every set is not harmful to strength or hypertrophy gains up to a 6 week period (Willardson et al. (2010)).
 After that, TTF becomes detrimental to strength and hypertrophy.
 It is best to just max out on the last set after that point.

 - For strength, this could be because of a decrease in IGF-1 as a result of TTF (Izquierdo et al. (2006))